AML Policy

 This AML Policy has been compiled to create a core policy document to govern the various developed procedures and principles of the Company’s AML/CTF compliance regime and KYC policy.
 By no means this document shall not be read as an entire set of all policies, procedures and controls in place implemented by the Company for prevention of money laundering, financing of terrorism and other forms of illicit activity.
 Terms and definitions used in this AML Policy are explained in Terms of Use.

-XGateway operates under the laws of the Republic of Estonia.
+XGateway operates under the laws of United Arab Emirates.
 The Company has set out this anti-money laundering (AML) and counter-terrorism financing (CTF) policy and procedure that is applicable to all staff to help prevent and detect potential ML/FT.
 The Company takes a zero-tolerance approach to ML/FT and other such financial crimes.

 The objective of this document is: